cferdinandi/adventure/content/rules.md

 - Players awaken some unknown time later.
 The creature is gone, along with what they were looking for and a bunch of their gear and items.
 - Players awaken to find themselves trapped in a locked room, unsure of where they are or how they got there.
 They must use their skills and items they can find in there surroundings to escape.

+This can add a really fun new aspect to the game, so don't be afraid to get creative!

 ## Gear and Items

 Gear and special items can be used to solve problems, overcome challenges, and give players new skills and abilities.

-- **Gear** are objects that improves the player's ability in some way.
+- **Gear** are objects that improves the player's base abilities in some way.
 This includes things like swords, axes, a bow-and-arrow, or a shield.
 It also includes wands and spell books.
 - **Items** are single-use objects that provide a one-time advantage to a player.
 This includes things like rope and nets, charms, spells, and potions.
 It might also include special arrows or weapons.

 When used with an action, gear and items give the player using them a bonus die for their die roll (up to a maximum of 3 dice).
 Only one piece of gear and one item can be used per action.

-You can **[download a few dozen premade items and gear](/downloads)**.
+You can **[download a few dozen premade items and pieces of gear](/downloads)**.
 The download also includes templates to make your own.

 ### Starting gear and items